 If your dog just ate some petunias, you are likely worried that they might be toxic to dogs.
 After all, most dogs will end up eating something they shouldn’t be eating at some point in time.
-Petunias are a lovely cheery summer bedding or hanging basket plant that many people use to brighten up their gardens.
-The flower typically blooms in summer and lasts through autumn.
-There are several different types of petunia, in a variety of colors.
+Petunias are lovely cheery summer bedding or hanging basket plants that many people use to brighten up their gardens.
+Unlike other plants, you don’t have to worry about Petunias much in the winter because it blooms in summer and lasts through autumn.
+There are several different types of petunia in a variety of colors.

 In the article below, we talk about why petunias are generally safe for dogs.
-We also cover what you should do if your canine companion is having an allergic reaction, or just flat out ate too many in one sitting.
-Let’s jump in!
+We also cover what you should do if your canine companion is having an allergic reaction or just flat-out ate too many in one sitting.

 Are Petunias Toxic For Dogs?

-Petunias are not toxic flowers and are therefore a great choice when choosing what to plant in your garden if you have pets.
+Unlike Hydrangeas or Tulips, Petunias are not toxic flowers and are, therefore, a great choice when choosing what to plant in your garden if you have pets.
 While ingestion of these plants is unlikely to cause any harm, you should not actively encourage your pup to eat them.
 This could lead to them accidentally eating other flowers that might be poisonous.

 My Dog Just Ate Petunias: What Now?